timmyg/nextjs-hasura-magiclink/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes
+- /login is not fully implemented but you can get started with it.

 > Dinorsaur and poops icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](www.flaticon.com)